jkoufalas/Project-2/README.md

 - express-handlebars
 - nodemailer

-Since the dependancies are listed within the lock file, they will autmatically installed with the following command
+Since the dependancies are listed within the lock file, they will autmatically be installed with the following command

 ```
 npm i